 For the 2016-2017 year, we are establishing guidelines for best practice in pediatric SCI care, creating a library of critical appraisals of the literature focusing on clinical questions, and establishing a Best Pediatric Paper award to be given at the annual meeting.
 We have monthly conference calls and meet at the annual ASIA meeting.

-Vice Chair: Bethany Lipa, MD
+Committee Chair: Bethany Lipa, MD

 Shriners Hospital for Children – Philadelphia, PA

 Committee Vice Chair: Kimberly Scharff PT DPT PCS